sensible-hq/sensible-docs/readme-sync/v0/document-type-classification/1000 - classify.md

 - Independent from an extraction workflow.
 For example, determine where to route each document or to label each document in a system of record.

-To improve classification results, Sensible recommends that a document type includes a sample set of reference documents that represent the diversity you expect to see in the document type.
-To use a document type for classification, Sensible requires that the type contains at least one reference document.

 To classify documents, use the Sensible API or SDKs.